-In part because of the protracted deadlock in the Conference on Disarmament, the centre of gravity for further development of space policy has shifted to Vienna and the UN's Committee on the Peaceful Use of Outer Space (COPUOS) at the expense of explicit coverage of the security aspects of outer space use.
-This summer at its annual session, COPUOS, was able to agree on an initial set of guidelines emerging from a multi-year working group on the long-term sustainability of outer space.
-Some will view these guidelines as the realization of the GGE's recommendations, but here again the proof of the pudding will be in the eating, how state practice actually changes via these guidelines.
-It is also fair to say that the adopted guidelines represent the low-hanging fruit so to speak of the working group's production and agreement on the more demanding proposed guidelines will prove more elusive.
+In part, because of the protracted deadlock in the Conference on Disarmament, the centre of gravity for further development of space policy has shifted to Vienna and the UN's Committee on the Peaceful Use of Outer Space (COPUOS) at the expense of explicit coverage of the security aspects of outer space use.
+This summer at its annual session, COPUOS was able to agree on an initial set of guidelines emerging from a multi-year working group on the long-term sustainability of outer space.

+Some will view these guidelines as the realisation of the GGE's recommendations.
+But here again the proof of the pudding will be in the eating, i.e., how state practice actually changes via these guidelines.
+It is also fair to say that the adopted guidelines represent the low-hanging fruit of the working group's production and agreement on the more demanding proposed guidelines will prove more elusive.

 Objectively, I would have to assess that the prospects for advancing space security at the current time are not bright.
-Differences among leading space powers are being exacerbated and the initiatives that have been put forward have either stalled or generated serious opposition.
-In my opinion, the international community requires some fresh approaches to make progress on the space security issue.
-It is especially important to reaffirm and reflect in action the core commitments of the Outer Space Treaty.
-The obligation to abide by the peaceful purposes orientation of the treaty and to ensure that the use of space is in the interests of and provides benefits for all and not just to those engaged in the activities.
-International cooperation needs to be re-instated as the preeminent aim for space action.
-It is also increasingly obvious that preserving space for humanity is too important an endeavor to be left only in the hands of governments.
+Differences among leading space powers are being exacerbated while threat perceptions and rhetoric associated with these are darkening.

+Suggestions that other space powers view one's own space assets as vulnerable targets do not contribute to fostering a cooperative security climate.
+The diplomatic initiatives that have been put forward have either stalled or generated serious opposition.
+They will require renewed attention and creative thinking if advances are to be made.
+The international community needs at this juncture some fresh approaches in order to make progress on the space security issue.
+It is especially important to reaffirm, and reflect in action, the core commitments of the Outer Space Treaty.
+In particular, the obligation to abide by the peaceful purposes orientation of the treaty and to ensure that the use of space is carried out in the general interest and provides benefits for all and not just to those engaged in the activities.
+International cooperation needs to be re-instated as the pre-eminent aim for space action.
+It is also increasingly obvious that preserving space for humanity is too important an endeavour to be left only in the hands of governments.
 The wider stakeholder community (the private sector and civil society) needs to get more engaged on behalf of responsible policies that provide for space security for all the years to come.